movidius/ncappzoo/caffe/SSD_Mobilenet/README.md

 # ssd mobilenet
 ## Introduction
-The [ssd mobilenet](https://github.com/chuanqi305/MobileNet-SSD) network can be used for object detection and can detect 20 different types of objects.
-This model was pretrained and more information can be found at: https://github.com/chuanqi305/MobileNet-SSD.
+The [SSD Mobilenet](https://github.com/chuanqi305/MobileNet-SSD) network can be used for object detection and can detect 20 different types of objects (This model was pre-trained with the Pascal VOC dataset).
+More information can be found at: https://github.com/chuanqi305/MobileNet-SSD.
 The list of objects that it can detect are:

 ```
 aeroplane